Zendaya says young Black women are taken less seriously in film industry

 The movie, which was filmed in lockdown, presented an opportunity to collaborate in a way that Zendaya has not experienced before, something the actress explained is rare for women of colour.

-“I’m grateful that he listens to me, because sometimes you can feel like people don’t listen to you, or people don’t take your opinions,” she said in a virtual Q&A.
+“I’m grateful that [Levinson] listens to me, because sometimes you can feel like people don’t listen to you, or people don’t take your opinions,” she said in a virtual Q&A.

 “Especially being a young woman in this industry, a young Black woman in this industry, your opinion is not taken as seriously.
 Or maybe I don’t have the knowledge of film or the time or the experience, or whatever the case may be.